 Many of our classical civilization majors are also majors in English, history, and anthropology.
 Classical civilization majors with a GPA of 3.5 or higher can complete a departmental honors thesis in one or two terms for 3-6 credit hours in addition to the regular requirements for the major.
 Preapproved application and interview required.

 Careers and Graduate School

-Classical civilization graduates can apply skills in research, analysis and critical thinking, and familiarity with humanities to most jobs and professional programs.
-Students have gone on to graduate programs in classics, archaeology, and museum studies and made careers in business, art gallery curatorship, and heritage tourism, among others.
+Classical civilization graduates can apply skills in research, analysis and critical thinking, and familiarity with humanities to many jobs and professional programs.
+Students have gone on to graduate programs in classics, archaeology, and museum studies, and have made careers in law, business, art gallery curatorship, contract archaeology, nonprofit organizations, and heritage tourism, among others.
 Potential employers include, but are not limited to, historical societies, libraries, the state and local government, retailers and consulting firms, institutions of higher education, etc.

 Freshman/First-Year Admission: No requirements beyond University admission requirements.

 Change of Program Policy: No selective or limited admission requirements.